Norpace (Disopyramide Phosphate)

 Disopyramide (dye soe peer' a mide) Norpace® Norpace® CR Studies have shown that some antiarrhythmic drugs may increase the risk of death, especially if you have had a previous heart attack.
 This information also may apply to disopyramide.
 Disopyramide usually is used only to treat life-threatening arrhythmias.

 Disopyramide is used to treat abnormal heart rhythms (arrhythmias).
-Disopyramide is in a class of medications called antiarrhythmic medications.
 It works by making your heart more resistant to abnormal activity.

-Disopyramide comes as a capsule and an extended-release (long-acting) capsule to take by mouth.
+Disopyramide comes as a capsule to take by mouth.
 Immediate-acting disopyramide may be taken 3 to 4 times a day.
-The extended-release capsule is usually taken twice a day.
+The long-acting product is usually taken twice a day.
+Do not cut, crush, or chew extended-release capsules; swallow them whole.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take disopyramide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
-Swallow the extended-release capsules; do not cut, crush, or chew them.
 Disopyramide helps control your condition but will not cure it.
 Continue to take disopyramide even if you feel well.
 Do not stop taking disopyramide without talking to your doctor.

-Before taking disopyramide, tell your doctor and pharmacist if you are allergic to disopyramide, any other medications, or any of the ingredients in disopyramide capsules.
-Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: clarithromycin (Biaxin), erythromycin (E.E.S., E-mycin, others), itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), other medications for arrhythmias such as quinidine (Quinidex) or procainamide (Pronestil, Rhythmin), phenytoin (Dilantin), potassium supplements (K-Dur, Klor-Con), propranolol (Inderal), and verapamil (Calan, Covera, Verelan).
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you have or have ever had congestive heart disease, high blood pressure, diabetes, kidney or liver disease, glaucoma, myasthenia gravis, urinary retention, or benign prostatic hypertrophy. tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+Before taking disopyramide, tell your doctor and pharmacist if you are allergic to disopyramide or any other drugs. tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially clarithromycin (Biaxin), erythromycin (E.E.S., E-mycin, others), itraconazole (Sporanox), ketoconazole (Nizoral), other medications for arrhythmias such as quinidine (Quinidex) or procainamide (Pronestil, Rhythmin), phenytoin (Dilantin), potassium supplements (K-Dur, Klor-Con), propranolol (Inderal), verapamil (Calan, Covera, Verelan), and vitamins. tell your doctor if you have or have ever had congestive heart disease, high blood pressure, diabetes, kidney or liver disease, glaucoma, myasthenia gravis, urinary retention, or benign prostatic hypertrophy. tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking disopyramide, call your doctor. talk to your doctor about the risks and benefits of taking disopyramide if you are 65 years of age or older.
 Older adults should not usually take disopyramide because it is not as safe or effective as other medications that can be used to treat the same condition. if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking disopyramide. you should know that this medication may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you. remember that alcohol can add to the drowsiness caused by this medication. talk to your doctor about the use of cigarettes and caffeine-containing beverages.
 These products may increase the irritability of your heart and interfere with the action of disopyramide.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.